What Does Your Dog Need: Day One

 There is a misconception that dogs do not like kennels but this is typical because it is used as a punishment.

 Dog’s need a space to go to when they are stressed and a kennel provides this.
-Learn about crate games and how to get your dog to love going to his/her crate.

 - Pet dogs should never sleep outside.